alucryd/oxyromon/README.md

 ### Configuration

-Configuration is done from the command line and settings are stored in the SQLite database.
+Configuration is done from the command line, and settings are stored in the SQLite database.
 The database itself is stored in `${data_dir}/oxyromon` as defined in the [dirs](https://docs.rs/dirs/3.0.1/dirs/fn.data_dir.html) crate.
 This may be overwritten using the `OXYROMON_DATA_DIR` environment variable.